smccarthy/crows-nest/README.md

 #### Stats config

 From `@1.3.0` crows-nest starts to support pushing stats to a statsd-like system.
 To utilize this data pushing function you need to explicitly add `--stats` in your command.
 There are only two adaptors supported for now, adaptor for [telegraf](https://github.com/influxdata/telegraf) and adaptor for pushing data into influxdb directly.
 You can extend `lib/stats/base` to add more adaptors.

+For instance, in `config.json`, `stats.statsType =  influxdb` will tell the adaptor factory to look for a mapping with key `influxdb` configured in `factory.js`.
+Adaptor factory will return an instance of influxdb adaptor which is defined in `influxdb.js`.
+If there is no adaptor found by adaptor factory, it will throw an error to prevent crows-nest from starting.

 Stats only supports `gauge` for now.